thinkingmachines/unicef-ai4d-air-quality/README.md

 ```
 pip-sync requirements.txt
 ```

+Other notes:
+* Alternatively, we provide a shortcut for Steps 2 and 3 by running `make requirements`.

-`pip-sync` is also handy for updating your local conda env after you pull changes from GitHub, if another developer has added new requirements.
+* Running `pip-sync requirements.txt` alone is also handy for updating your local conda env after you pull changes from GitHub, if another developer has added new requirements.

 <br/>